7d Machu Picchu and Amazon Tour

 – Guided tour (2h30 min.) of Machu Picchu in English and Spanish with maximum 16 people per group

-– Shared transport from Ollantaytambo to Cusco
+– Private transport from Ollantaytambo to your hotel in Cusco

 – 24h English speaking emergency contact